nik-rev/carbon/content/post/arch-install.md

 reboot
 ```

-Put UEFI Secure Boot into "Setup Mode".
+Put UEFI Secure Boot into "Setup Mode":

 ```bash
 sudo sbctl create-keys
 sudo sbctl enroll-keys -m
 ```

 And with that, we're done!
-Installed Arch with full disk encryption.
+We just installed Arch with full disk encryption.
+Now you can officially say "_I use arch BTW_" :)